Billi7676/absolute-explorer/README.md

 #### Database Configuration
 `mongo` - connect using mongo client.

-`use blockex` - switch to database.
+`use absolutex` - switch to database.

-`db.createUser( { user: "blockexuser", pwd: "Explorer!1", roles: [ "readWrite" ] } )` - create a user with the values stored in the `config.js` file from above, meaning they should match.
+`db.createUser( { user: "absolutexuser", pwd: "Explorer!1", roles: [ "readWrite" ] } )` - create a user with the values stored in the `config.js` file from above, meaning they should match.

 `exit` - exit the mongo client.